 In any construction dispute, the particular construction contract in question will play a central role in how that dispute is decided by a court or arbitrator.
 Understanding your contract, ideally before any dispute arises, is essential whether you are advancing or responding to claims for extra work or levies for back charges.
 When parties do not follow the contractual provisions regarding changes to the work, uncertainty and disputes are bound to arise.
 Back charges must be well-documented and clearly arise from the failure of the party subject to the charge to meet its contractual obligations.

 If you are involved in a dispute over a construction contract or need assistance assessing a claim for extras or back charges, Field Law can help.
-For more information, contact Andrew Wilkinson, lawyer and Partner with Field Law, to discuss your options.
+For more information, contact Field Law, to discuss your options.